 Unfortunately, one of the biggest producers of single-use plastics is the packaging industry; about 40% of all plastic produced is used for packaging.
 This leads to packaging waste and plastic waste worldwide.
-But brands are stepping up to take action by sourcing post-consumer recycled resins, improving packaging end-of-life and aiming to aid a circular economy, which several industry experts discussed in Jabil’s documentary, “The Sustainable Packaging Revolution.”
+But brands are stepping up to take action by sourcing post-consumer recycled resins and other recycled content, improving packaging end-of-life and aiming to aid a circular economy, which several industry experts discussed in Jabil’s documentary, “The Sustainable Packaging Revolution.”

 In a sustainable packaging trends report Jabil published, 94% of packaging decision-makers stated that they at least discussed creating a plan for sustainable packaging.
 However, less than a quarter have a fully mature sustainable packaging program.
 Connected packaging can help get to more sustainable solutions.

-Through device and consumable system auto-replenishment, brands can reduce romance packaging, which is designed more for its ability to woo the consumer than durability or sustainability.
+Through device and consumable system auto-replenishment, brands can reduce romance packaging (and their environmental impact), which is designed more for its ability to woo the consumer than durability or sustainability.
 “Packaging designed to stand out on a retail shelf is often oversized, with…redundant features to reduce theft and [is] not capable of surviving the journey to the customer,” said Brent Nelson, senior manager of packaging and sustainability at Amazon in Tom Szaky’s book, “The Future of Packaging: From Linear to Circular.”

 Because refill packaging doesn’t have to be designed to compete for attention on a retail shelf, it avoids being oversized and outfitted with extraneous features to catch shoppers’ eyes or prevent theft.
 If designed for e-commerce fulfillment, it also sidesteps the issue of having to include a lot of secondary packaging for delivery, especially if brands are leveraging concentrates.